egelke/aarch64/01. HelloWorld/README.md

 Have a look at the official guide here [here](https://developer.arm.com/documentation/102374/0101/Loads-and-stores---addressing).

-While aarch64 has (in contradiction to 32bit ARM) no push/pop instructions to manipulate the stack, you simply use the equivalent vanilla instructions instead:
+While aarch64 has (in contradiction to 32bit ARM) no push/pop instructions to manipulate the stack, you must simply use the equivalent vanilla instructions instead:

 ```asm
     stp x0, x1, [sp, #-0x10]!       //push x0 & x1 to the stack